Fort Collins Child Custody Attorney

 Issues in Parental Responsibility Cases

 The court addresses two major areas in parental responsibility cases: parenting time and decision-making authority.
-The court will make these decisions according to the best interests of the child.
+A Fort Collins courthouse will make these decisions according to the best interests of the child.

 Parenting Time